3toe/RegAndLoginDjango/readme.md

 To do:
-1. get birthday stuff working
+1. get birthday stuff working - done
-2. Log out at root access only if the user clicked "log out" link
+2. Log out at root access only if the user clicked "log out" link - done
 3. stylesheets
 4. bonus material